janpreet/vigilant-dollop/_posts/2024-08-14-home-network.md

 Many fiber providers use Carrier-Grade NAT (CGNAT) to conserve IPv4 addresses.
 While this doesn't affect most users, it can create challenges for those running servers or requiring port forwarding.
 Understanding and working around CGNAT limitations became an important part of my networking education.

+### CGNAT Workarounds

+To get around challenges for remote access with CGNAT, I was offered two main solutions:

+1. Static IP: My ISP offered a static IP for a fixed monthly fee, which would have bypassed CGNAT issues entirely.
+2. IPv6 + VPN: I opted for this more cost-effective solution.
+By leveraging IPv6 and setting up a VPN server on my Firewalla, I can securely access my home network when I'm away.

+This setup allows me to maintain access to my home devices and services without incurring additional monthly costs, while also adding an extra layer of security to my remote connections.

+#### Tailscale: A Game-Changer for Remote Access

+In addition to the IPv6 + irewlla VPN server, I've implemented Tailscale as my primary VPN solution.
+Tailscale runs on my Synology NAS, providing a seamless and secure way to access my home network from anywhere.
+This setup offers several advantages:

+1. Easy Setup: Tailscale's configuration is straightforward compared to traditional VPNs.
+2. Enhanced Security: Tailscale uses WireGuard protocol, known for its robust security and performance.
+3. NAT Traversal: It works well even behind CGNAT, solving many remote access issues.

+However, implementing Tailscale wasn't without its challenges.
+I discovered that the encryption and decryption processes required by Tailscale can be quite resource-intensive.
+This led me to max out the RAM on my Synology NAS to ensure smooth performance, especially when streaming local media while away from home.

+During my troubleshooting of slow Tailscale speeds on non-home networks, I came across this thread ["Firewalla Tailscale Performance Bottleneck"](https://help.firewalla.com/hc/en-us/community/posts/25365367131539-Firewalla-Tailscale-Performance-Bottleneck), which shed light on the relationship between Tailscale's performance and available system resources.
+This knowledge was crucial in optimizing my setup and understanding the importance of adequate hardware resources in maintaining a high-performance home network, even when accessing it remotely.

 ### Implementing a Robust Failover System

 Initially, I kept both my cable and fiber connections, using them in a failover configuration.
 This dual-WAN setup provided redundancy, ensuring I'd stay connected even if one ISP experienced issues.